lyokha/nginx-log-plugin/README.md

 There is a global error log */tmp/nginx-test-error-g.log* where directive `logInfo` will write to, and an error log */tmp/nginx-test-error.log* declared inside the *http* clause where directives `logInfoR` will write to.
-Notice that the *R* directives require variable `$_r_ptr` to properly log messages: missing this variable may lead to crashes of Nginx worker processes!
+Notice that the *R* directives and handlers require variable `$_r_ptr` to properly log
+messages: missing this variable may lead to crashes of Nginx worker processes!

 ###### A simple test